A Call for Women to Rise – The Awakened Woman Conference, Bali 2016

 To raise the intensity on that Thomashauser goes on to ask who in the audience can relate to this experience.

 Nearly every single woman raises her hand.
 There are around 800 of them.

 There is something deeply wrong with our world when we have only 20% indigenous tribes left.
 And those vulnerable tribes, hunted and pushed off the lands they are connected to in ways we have long forgotten, end up being the custodians of our fragile planet.
 After all the ravaging and rape we’ve done to our sacred earth it is the indigenous peoples left protecting 80% of bio-diversity.
 And look at what we’re doing to them at Standing Rock.

 Do you understand the connection between point one and two?

-Just as we have been raped and abused, we have complied to the rape of our earth so that – to use an indigenous belief relating to fossil fuels – ‘We dig out the blood of the mother until creation dies.’
+Just as we have been abused, we have complied to the rape of our earth so that – to use an indigenous belief relating to fossil fuels – ‘We dig out the blood of the mother until creation dies.’

 What is wrong?

 Have we still not learnt how to say NO?
 Enough is enough!